michaelokoroike/Python/Languages/Tableau/Coursera_Introduction_To_Tableau/Module_3/Notes.md

 - See https://www.coursera.org/learn/introduction-to-tableau/supplement/X53e4/data-blends-vs-joins...with data blends, aggregations occur before joining happens; in joins, they occur after the tables are joined together
 - It becomes a beneficial thing on large datasets to do blends

+Reading - Creating a New Tableau Data Source
+- If you would like to blend multiple Tableau data sources, you will first need to know how to create more than one Tableau data source.
+- Directions: A new data source can be created by clicking on the cylinder icon in the top-left corner of the canvas and selecting "New Data Source."
+From there, the popup should look familiar...select the data source again.
+Now, if you click on the cylinder icon again, you will have the option to toggle between your two Tableau data sources.

+Video 2 - Netflix
+- Note: The double click and drags are the 1 to 1s...the non-double click and noodles are relationships that aren't 1 to 1
+- Note: The vertical stacking is when you "union"
+- Sheet 1 is where you get data into analysis form

+## Live vs. Extracts (section #3)

+Reading - Optimization
+- While processing large datasets can be time-consuming for many tools, Tableau has put in place special functionality to optimize workbook performance.
+- In Tableau, **optimization** is the act of editing your Tableau content or data source to increase the overall performance of your Tableau workbook by increasing the speed of queries and calculations.
+Increasing the performance of your workbook is vital for holding your audience's attention when you are sharing data visualizations that are built on large datasets.
+- **Processing speed** is the speed at which software performs an action.
+In the case of Tableau, processing speed is how fast Tableau can process data and create data visualizations using that data.

+Reading - Live vs. Extract
+- In Tableau Desktop, each time you connect to a data source, Tableau automatically sets up a live connection to that data.
+- A **live connection** is a connection to a data source that updates every time there is a change within that data source.
+This means that if you were to edit a Tableau-connected Excel sheet or update a Tableau-connected server, then any visualizations created using that data source would also update.
+- An **extract** is a specified portion of a data source, frozen in time and saved on your local computer.
+Using extracts instead of live connections will increase the performance of your Tableau workbooks.
+- There are two reasons why extracts speed up the Tableau workbook:
+  - The extract is saved on your local computer.
+This means that Tableau does not need to connect with an external server to get the information for the data visualizations you are building, which speeds up Tableau's runtime.
+  - Extracts can be used to minimize the amount of data you are working with.
+Extracts give you the option of filtering the data before the data is saved.
+In doing so, you reduce the amount of data processed when you go to build and manipulate data visualizations.
+- When it comes to workbook performance, extracts are one of the most impactful optimization techniques.
+Extracts are best utilized when working with large datasets or optimizing visualization-heavy presentations so that the visualizations load quickly.
+The extracts' ability to limit data by removing all unnecessary information will save you time analyzing data and reduce the load time for data visualizations when presenting to an audience.
+- Note that in Tableau Public, the only option is to use extracts — live connections are not an option.
+Still, you should be familiar with the concept of working with live connections vs. extracts, because you will likely find yourself working with both in Tableau Desktop as an analyst.

+## Course Recap (section #4)

+Discussion Prompt - My Learning Journey (My Personal Response)
+- _Most interesting thing I learned is how similar Tableau feels to SQL!
+It got a little confusing with deciphering when joins are good vs unions vs relationships as I followed along with the videos, but I want to continue to learn!_

+Reading - Course Recap